 The new Australia whistleblowing law will come into force on 1 July 2019.
-Even a small company with 50 employees can be affected under the new law.
+Even a company with 100 employees can be affected under the new law.
 Failure to comply could result in a modest fine for not having a whistleblowing policy or a far more significant fine of up to $1 million dollars if your whistleblower is victimised or you reveal their identity.
 To avoid getting fined and meeting the new requirements, we have summarised what’s new and provided a few tips to help you to prepare what you will need in the next few months.

 The new definition of “whistleblowers”